+The difference between pie and cobbler is mainly in the crust of each food type and the ingredients used.
 All of us are fond of desserts, of which pie is an important variety.
-It is made with pastry dough that is full of sweet ingredients and is normally baked.
-There is another sweet dish called cobbler that confuses many as it is almost similar to pies.
-This is because it is also made with fruit ingredients after baking with a topping that is sprinkled before the dessert is baked.
-There are many who say that cobbler is just a variation of basic pie, while there are others who feel that cobbler is an altogether different type of fruit desert.
+It is made with pastry dough that is full of sweet or savory ingredients and is normally baked.
+There is another sweet dish called cobbler that confuses many as it is almost similar to pie.
+This is because it is also made with fruit ingredients just like some pies.
+A cobbler is a dessert that has a topping that is sprinkled before the dessert is baked.
+There are many who say that cobbler is just a variation of the basic pie, while there are others who feel that cobbler is an altogether different type of fruit desert.
 Let us take a closer look at a pie and a cobbler.

-The evolution of sweet dishes or desserts such as pie, cobbler, crisps, crumble, buckle, grunts, sonker, pandowdy, slumps, tart etc have to do with the need that was felt for long standing foods, especially at sea.
+The evolution of sweet dishes or desserts such as pie, cobbler, crisps, crumble, buckle, grunts, sonker, pandowdy, slumps, tart, etc. has to do with the need that was felt for long standing foods, especially at sea.
 If we look at the history of pies, we find that they arrived on the scene as early as 10000 BC that is regarded as Neolithic Age.
-Really, pies are Roman idea of sealing meat inside flour and oil paste and then cooking it to prolong the life of the dish.
-Though pies can have any food material, and we have meat and chicken pies, we are concerned here with fruit pies that are also more popular.
+Really speaking, pies are Roman idea of sealing meat inside flour and oil paste and then cooking it to prolong the life of the dish.
+Pies can have any food material, and we have meat and chicken pies.
 Most fruit pies are very similar to each other with only fruit changing in the filling of the pie.

 What is the difference between Pie and Cobbler?